 Business video use continues to grow at a rapid pace.

-Cisco projects that by 2017 video will make up 73% of all web traffic — both business and consumer — requiring approximately double the bandwidth capacity it does today.
+Cisco projects that by video will soon make up 73% of all web traffic — both business and consumer — requiring approximately double the bandwidth capacity it does today.

 The coming influx of organizational video has prompted early adopters everywhere to seek out a solution for managing that deluge of video content — adopting a video content management system (VCMS, or commonly, “corporate YouTube”) to make recording, managing, uploading, sharing, viewing, and searching all that video easy.